Guernsey Process Service

 Guernsey PROCESS SERVERs

-Guernsey process servers serve civil and commercial matters pursuant to the Hague Service Convention, which is a multilateral treaty adopted in Hague, Netherlands on November 15, 1965, by member states of the Hague Conference on Private International Law.
+Guernsey process servers serve civil and commercial matters pursuant to the Hague Service Convention, a multilateral treaty adopted in Hague, Netherlands, on November 15, 1965, by member states of the Hague Conference on Private International Law.
 It came into existence to give litigants a reliable and efficient means of serving the documents on parties living, operating, or based in another country.
 The provisions of the convention apply to the service of process in civil and commercial matters but not criminal matters.
-Also, the Convention shall not apply if the address of the person to be served with the document is not known.
+Also, the Convention shall not apply if the address of the person served with the document is unknown.

 Method of Service and Translation requirements

-Subject to subparagraph (b) the document may be served by delivery to an addressee who accepts it voluntarily.
-If the document is to be served under the Central Authority, the document must be written in, or translated into, the official language or one of the official languages of Guernsey.
+Subject to subparagraph (b), the document may be served by delivery to an addressee who accepts it voluntarily.
+Suppose the document is to be served under the Central Authority.
+In that case, the document must be written in, or translated into, the official language or one of the official languages of Guernsey.

 Alternate Methods of Service